mediasciencelab/aicw-librechat/README.mediasci.md

 * `scripts/reset-password.sh` - Reset the password for a Libre-Chat user.
 * `scripts/user-stats.sh` - Get the stats for all Libre-Chat users.
 * `scripts/create-db-snapshot.sh` - Create an EBS snapshot of the environment's storage volume.
+* `scripts/list-db-snapshots.sh` - List EBS snapshots for an environment.

 **Example:**